top of page

 The background

 The state of Telangana is located in the Deccan, a unique region of central and south India that has Hyderabad as the crown city.
 Ancient rock formations are a beguiling feature of Telengana’s physical landscape.
 With many dating back to 2500 million years, several of these rock formations are amongst the oldest in the world.
 The rocks affect the water, soil and weather of the city.
 They nourish life sustaining water sources: rainwater runs wherever the curve of the rocks takes it, forming varied water bodies like waterfalls, springs, ponds, and lakes.
 Rocks have gaps, aquifers and ducts that gather and hold water and recharge the groundwater table.
 The rocks provide a barrier to sharp winds, they enrich soil with minerals, and they, very importantly, impact rainfall.
+They form critical lung spaces for the city.
 They are part of a larger ecology and serve as biotopes for flora and fauna.
 They are inextricably linked to wildlife that abound in the lakes such as flamingos and buffaloes, the snakes and peacocks they house, and the goats and cattle that graze in their shade and much more.
-Indeed they are the city’s critical lung spaces.
 In short, they have been invaluable to humans, flora and fauna alike.
-Other Kohinoors celebrates these beautiful rocks, and, showcases how consciously, subconsciously and unconsciously, they have been valued and woven into the cultural fabric and collective memory, the warp as well as the weft of Hyderabad.
+Other Kohinoors celebrates these beautiful rocks, and, showcases how consciously, subconsciously and unconsciously, they have been valued and woven into the cultural fabric and collective memory of Hyderabad.

 Anchor 5